 The bronze statue of Huyen Thien Tran Vu

 Quan Thanh Temple in Hanoi became a National Historic - Cultural Relic in 1962.
 Inside the temple, there is a special statue of Huyen Thien Tran Vu, which was officially recognized by the Prime Minister in 2016 due to its historical significance.
-The statue is impressive, standing at around 3.96 metres tall, with a circumference of 8 metres, and weighing 4 tons.
-The statue portrays a God with a square face, straight eyes, long beard, and losing hair.
-He doesn't wear a hat and is dressed in a Taoist robe.
+The statue is impressive, stands at about 3.96 metres tall, with a circumference of 8 metres, and weighing 4 tons.
+The statue portrays a God with a square face, straight eyes, long beard, and loose hair.
+He is unhatted and is dressed in a Taoist robe.
 The God sits on a stone platform and holds a sword, which is wrapped by a snake and rests on the back of a turtle.
 This statue of Huyen Thien Tran Vu is a remarkable piece of art that showcases the skill and expertise of ancient Vietnamese craftsmen in bronze casting.

-The main Quan Thanh Temple festival takes place on the 3rd day of March in the Lunar calendar.
+The main Quan Thanh Temple festival takes place on the 3rd day of the third lunar month each year.

 3. Voi Phuc Temple (Temple of Elephants)